jupyterlab/jupyterlab-hdf5/README.md

 - filebrowser

+  - features
+    - allows you to a double click on an `.hdf5` file in the main file browser and open it in the new hdf browser
+    - the hdf browser allows you to view the contents as groups and datasets and double click to open them
-  - works well, and allows you to open datasets via a double click.
-Some minor UI issues remain (mostly with the breadcrumbs).
-The next goal is to get the browser context menus to work correctly with HDF5 types.
+  - Some minor UI issues remain (mostly with the breadcrumbs).
+  - The next goal is to get the browser context menus to work correctly with HDF5 types.
 This will likely require some changes to JupyterLab core, which are currently being investigated.

 - dataset file type

+  - features
+    - data will load to the grid dynamically as needed
+    - the grid can accessed as slices via the "Slice" UI
+  - read only
-  - works well.
-Data will load to the grid dynamically as needed.
-Read only.
-The next goal is to enable selection/copying of a dataset's elements.
+  - the next goal is to enable selection/copying of a dataset's elements

 - `@jupyterlab/dataregistry` support
+  - features
-  - currently the plugin enables (in a very basic way) the opening of `.hdf5` files and groups in the `dataregistry` browser.
-In the future, it will also provide support for viewing datasets.
+    - allows the opening of `.hdf5` files, groups, and datasets in the `dataregistry` browser
+    - offers functionality similar to that of the set of other plugins in this extension

 [pypi]: https://badge.fury.io/py/jupyterlab-hdf.svg
 [pypi-url]: https://badge.fury.io/py/jupyterlab-hdf